Skinny Puppy: Subsequent success (1988–1989)

-Skinny Puppy's live performances had become increasingly more elaborate, with Ogre interacting with an onstage crucifix and other "crudely constructed" stage props.
+Skinny Puppy's live performances had become increasingly elaborate, with Ogre interacting with an onstage crucifix and other "crudely constructed" stage props.
 Craig MacInnis of the Toronto Star described their new stage show as "neo-dadaist shock theatre", while Tom Lanham of the San Francisco Chronicle referred to it as "grotesque".
 The band continued to tour in 1988 with the European Head Trauma tour, supported by Edward Ka-Spel.
 Following the tour, the group returned to the studio to record what Ogre described would be the band's most critical statement regarding animal testing.

 Skinny Puppy released their fourth album, VIVIsectVI, in 1988; the album's name is a pun intended to associate vivisection with Satanism (i.e. the "666 sect").
 The group's primary aim with the album was to bring attention to the topic of vivisection and other issues regarding animal rights.
 The album's subject matter also deals with subjects such as chemical warfare, environmental waste, and disease.
 Lead track "Dogshit" was released as a single in 1988 under the name "Censor"; the name change was made by the band when it was decided that the single would not sell well with its original name.
 The single "Testure", which denounced the testing of animals for research purposes, reached No. 19 on Billboard's Hot Dance Music/Club Play chart in 1989.

 According to Ogre, "Testure" was intended to be accessible in the hope of spreading their "anti-vivisectionist" message.
 "It's the only song I think they will be able to play on the radio", he said.
 "I hope they do play it because it's the only way we can go beyond our ranks and our loyal fans who already understand the message".
 "Testure" also featured several well-chosen samples from the film The Plague Dogs, an animated adventure about two dogs who escape from a research laboratory.
 Melody Maker named VIVIsectVI one of the best albums of 1988.

 Skinny Puppy toured in support of the album, featuring an early incarnation of the industrial rock band Nine Inch Nails as their opening act.
 The concept for the live show revolved around a vivisectionist (played by Ogre) who is eventually transformed into a tortured animal; the idea was to portray the "inner workings of the mind under the strain of vivisection".
 The stage show included the mock vivisection of a stuffed dog the band had named Chud.
 Following a show in Cincinnati, Ohio, Key, Ogre, and tour manager Dan McGee were arrested for "disorderly conduct" when an audience member, believing the stuffed animal Ogre was "vivisecting" to be a real dog, called the police.
 Two plainclothes officers entered the group's dressing room demanding they inspect the prop.
 Following a heated argument, the trio spent the night in jail, but were released the following day after paying a $200 fine.